StateFarm-STEM/pyinthesky/lesson6/README.md

 SCK   | 13
 CS   | 10
 #### Wiring the BMP 180
-Pin on SD card reader | Pin on Ardiuno/breadboard
+Pin on the BMP 180 | Pin on Ardiuno/breadboard
 ------ | ------
 VIN | Power on the breadboard
 GND   | GND on the breadboard
 SCL   | A5
 SDA   | A4
 #### Wiring the GPS
-Pin on SD card reader | Pin on Ardiuno/breadboard
+Pin on the GPS | Pin on Ardiuno/breadboard
 ------ | ------
 VCC | Power on the breadboard
 GND   | GND on the breadboard